AnthonyLedesma/Bash-and-Python-Scripting/python/python.md

 - `except` blocks can capture an exception, which are often a standard type
 - Programmer errors should not normally be handled
 - Exceptional conditions can be normally handled
-- `raise` without an argument re-raises the currect exception
+- `raise` without an argument re-raises the current exception
-- Generally do not chack for `TypeErrors`
+- Generally do not check for `TypeErrors`
-- Exception objects can be convered to strings using `str()`
+- Exception objects can be converted to strings using `str()`
 - A function's exceptions form part of its API
   * They should be documented properly
 - Prefer to use built-in exception types when possible
 - Use the `try...finally` construct to preform cleanup actions
   * May be used in conjunction with `except` blocks
 - Output of `print()` can be redirected using the optional `file` argument
-- Use `and` and `or` for combining boolean expressions
+- Use `and` and `or` for combining Boolean expressions
 - Return codes are too easily ignored
 - Platform-specific actions can be implemented using EAFP along with catching `importError`s

+### Comprehensions, Generators and Iterables in Python
+- Specify iterable sequences
+  * All generators are iterators
+- Are lazily evaluated
+  * The next value in the sequence is computed on demand
+- Can model infinite sequences
+  * Such as data streams with no definite end
+- Are composable into pipelines
+  * For natural stream processing
+- Comprehensions are concise syntax for describing lists, sets and dictionaries
+- Comprehensions operate on an iterable source object and apply an optional predicate filter and a mandatory expression, both of which are usually in terms of the current item
+- Iterables are objects over which we can iterate item by item
+- We retrieve an iterator from an iterable object using the built-in `iter()` function
+- Iterators produce items one-by-one from the underlying iterable series each time they are passed to the built-in next() function
+- Generator functions allow us to describe series using imperative code
+- Generator functions contain at least one use of the `yield` keyword.
+- Generators are iterators.
+When advanced with `next()` the generator starts or resumes execution up to and including the next yield
+- Each call to a generator function creates a new generator object.
+- Generators can maintain explicit state in local variables between iteractions.
+- Generators are lazy, and so can model infinite series of data.
+- Generator expressions have a similar syntactic form to list comprehensions and allow for a more declarative and concise way of creating generator objects.
+- Iteration tools - Built-ins
+  * `sum()`
+  * `any()`
+  * `zip()`
+  * `all()`
+  * `min()`
+  * `max()`
+  * `enumerate()`
+- Standard library itertools module
+  * `chain()`
+  * `islice()`
+  * `count()`
+  * many more!

 ## Script Reloading Example for REPL Using importLib